José Matías Delgado

+José Matías Delgado y de León (24 February 1767 – 12 November 1832) was a Salvadoran politician, priest, and independence leader who was the second political chief of El Salvador.
+He also served as the president of the National Constituent Assembly of the United Provinces of Central America in 1823 and the president of the National Assembly of El Salvador in 1832.

 He was a prominent leader in the independence movement of El Salvador from the Spanish Empire.
 He opposed El Salvador's proposed merger with Guatemala or Mexico.
 From 28 November 1821 to 9 February 1823, he was the Political Chief of San Salvador.
 He later served as the President of the Constituent Assembly of the United Provinces of Central America from 24 June 1823 to 1 July 1823.

-Early years
+Early life

-José Matías Delgado y de León was born on 24 February 1767 in San Salvador, which was at the time a part of the Spanish Empire administered by the Greater Mayorship of San Salvador (es).
-His father was Pedro Delgado y Matamoros, a Panamanian who later served as "Ordinary Mayor of First Vote and Alderman and Royal Ensign" of San Salvador in 1797.
-His mother was Mariana de León Mexía, a Guatemalan.
-He had six siblings: Manuel, Miguel, Josefa, Juan, Francisco, and Mercedes.
-Through his mother, Delgado was a direct descendant of Sancho de Barahona, a Spanish conquistador who was a companion of Pedro de Alvarado, the conquistador who conquered El Salvador in the 16th century.
+José Matías Delgado y de León was born on 24 February 1767 in San Salvador, then a part of the Spanish Empire's Greater Mayorship of San Salvador.
+His parents were Pedro Delgado y Matamoros (a Panamanian) and Marina Ana de León Mexía (a Guatemalan).
+Delgado was the couple's third son, and in total, he had six siblings.
+Through Delgado's mother, he was a direct descendent of Spanish conquistador Sancho de Barahona, a companion of Pedro de Alvarado who led the Spanish conquest of El Salvador in the 16th century.
+Delgado was baptized on 4 March.

-Delgado studied jurisprudence and canon law at the University of San Carlos of Guatemala and the Tridentine College and Seminary of Our Lady of the Assumption (es) on a scholarship granted by Cayetano Francos y Monroy (es), the Archbishop of Santiago de Guatemala from 1779 to 1792.
-He attained the grade of Doctor and was ordained as a priest when he graduated in 1794.
-In 1808, he began the reconstruction of the old Parochial Church of San Salvador (today El Rosario Church), which was finished a decade later.
+In Delgado's youth, he studied humanities at the San Antonio Franciscan convent.
+He entered the Tridentine College and Seminary of Our Lady of the Assumption in Guatemala City on 16 December 1782 where he studied jurisprudence and canon law on a scholarship from Cayetano Francos y Monroy, the archbishop of Guatemala.
+Delgado eventually transferred to the University of San Carlos where he was ordained as a priest in the Catholic Church on 27 December 1794.
+He completed his Doctorate of Canon Law, Sacred Theology, and Civil Jurisprudence in 1796.

+On 12 August 1797, Delgado was appointed as a curate in San Salvador's parish.
+There, he worked as an ecclesiastical judge and served as a member of San Salvador's Tribunal of the Holy Office.
+In 1801, he was the synodal examiner for the Diocese of Nicaragua.
+In 1802, Delgado suggested reconstructing the Parochial Church of San Salvador, and this reconstruction project began in 1808.
+It was completed the following decade and is now known as the El Rosario Church.